Required Minimum Distributions: Planning Ahead to Minimize the Tax Hit

 Try It Out — Project Your RMD Schedule

-Understanding RMDs in theory is one thing—seeing your own numbers is another.
-Use the calculator below to project your required distributions, estimate their tax impact, and model how pre-RMD strategies like Roth conversions could change your trajectory.
+Understanding RMDs in theory is one thing.
+Seeing your own numbers is another.
+The calculator below projects your required distributions, estimates their tax impact, and models how pre-RMD strategies like Roth conversions could change the trajectory.

 Quick Start Calculator